campbe13/JS320-2021/13-react-setup/README.md

 You can do this in the lab, node.js is installed but you cannot use the H: drive for your destination, it will give you errors

-Step 1 - install Node.js
+Step 1 - install Node.js --- onetime and skip if you are in Dawson labs, it's installed.

 * https://nodejs.org/en/download/